 Boyne Falls is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Boyne Falls is a village of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Boyne Falls who work in office and administrative support (11.97%), sales jobs (10.26%), and management occupations (10.26%).
+Overall, Boyne Falls is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Boyne Falls who work in office and administrative support (18.18%), sales jobs (9.74%), and personal care services (9.74%).

 Boyne Falls is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Boyne Falls with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.93% of adults in Boyne Falls have a bachelor's degree or advanced degree.
+The citizens of Boyne Falls are slightly less educated than the national average of 21.84% for the average city or town: 13.66% of adults in Boyne Falls have a bachelor's degree or advanced degree

 The most common language spoken in Boyne Falls is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include German and French.